 - Infection: Minor infections occur in 1% to 2% of all injections.

-- Bleeding: It is rare and is more common for patients with underlying bleeding disorders.
+- Bleeding: It is a rare and is more common for patients with underlying bleeding disorders.

 - Nerve damage: While extremely rare, nerve damage can occur from direct trauma from the needle, or secondarily from infection or bleeding.

 - Dural puncture: A dural puncture occurs in 0.5% of injections.
 It may cause a post-dural puncture headache (also called a spinal headache) that usually gets better within a few days.
 Although rare, a blood patch may be necessary to alleviate the headache.

 - Paralysis is not a risk since there is no spinal cord in the region of a lumbar injection

 Side effects of an epidural steroid injection

 In addition to risks from the injection, there are also potential risks and side effects from the steroid medication.
 These side effects from an epidural steroid injection tend to be rare.
 Side effects from steroids are more common when taken daily for several months.
 Risks and side effects may include:

 A transient decrease in immunity, high blood sugar, stomach ulcers, severe arthritis of the hips, (avascular necrosis), cataracts, transient flushing, and increased appetite.